free-range-engineering/fre-conan-index/README.md

-Got it!
-Here's the full response as plain text, exactly how you'd want it in a `README.md` file, without any Markdown formatting in my response itself:

----

 # fre-conan-index

 This repository contains a curated collection of Conan package recipes maintained by [Free Range Engineering](https://freerangeengineering.se/).
 It is intended to be used as a **Local Recipes Index Repository**, for inclusion as a Git submodule or direct clone in projects that use Conan for C/C++ dependency management.